Skip Ribbon Commands

 After reviewing Oakes’s testimony in Perrot’s 1992 trial, the FBI concluded that Oakes made erroneous statements.

 By that time, the law firm of Ropes & Gray was reviewing Perrot’s case.
 The firm’s review of Perrot’s case stemmed from its involvement in the West Memphis Three case.
 After those three defendants were released in 2011, the firm began receiving letters from inmates across the country asking for help.
-One letter came from Sherrie Frisone, a legal researcher at the Schuster Institute for Investigative Journalism at Brandeis University, who had become familiar with Perrot’s case.
+One letter came from Sherrie Frisone, who had become familiar with Perrot’s case while she was a legal researcher at the Schuster Institute for Investigative Journalism at Brandeis University.

 Prompted by the letter, the firm sought DNA testing in the case, but the evidence was too degraded to be tested.
 The lawyers then shifted their focus to the hair microscopy issue and enlisted the Innocence Project and the Massachusetts Committee for Public Services Counsel Innocence Program.